jodersky/akka-serial/site/jekyll/documentation/manual.md

 This will add a jar to your classpath containing native libraries for various platforms.
 At run time, the correct library for the current platform is selected, extracted and loaded.
 This solution enables running applications seamlessly, as if they were pure JVM applications.

 ### Maximum Portability
-First, obtain a copy of the native library, either by [building flow](./developer) or by [downloading]({{site.url}}/downloads) a precompiled version.
+Start by obtaining a copy of the native library, either by [building flow](./developer) or by [downloading]({{site.url}}/downloads/) a native archive.
 In order to work with this version of flow, native libraries need to be of major version {{site.data.current.native_version.major}} and minor version greater or equal to {{site.data.current.native_version.minor}}.

-Second, for every end-user application that relies on flow, manually add the native library for the current platform to the JVM's library path.
+Then, for every end-user application that relies on flow, manually add the native library for the current platform to the JVM's library path.
 This can be achieved through various ways, notably:

 - Per application:

     Run your program with the command-line option ```-Djava.library.path=".:<folder containing libflow{{site.data.current.native_version.major}}.so>"```.
 E.g. ```java -Djava.library.path=".:/home/<folder containing libflow{{site.data.current.native_version.major}}.so>" -jar your-app.jar```

 - System- or user-wide: